ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 ## Based on the above plot there seems to be a slightly above average positive linear relationship between the bitterness of beer and its alcoholic content.The person's r value is 0.67.

+# Conclusion:
+## Based on the above analysis, it seems that the median alcohol content is fairly similar across all the states.
+However, the median bitterness unit is highest in Maine.
+Of all the states Colorado seems to have the beer with highest alcoholic content and Orgon seems to have the most bitter beer.
+There also seems to be a 'above average'moderate' positive linear relationship between the bitterness of the beer and alcoholic content across USA with a pearson's r of 0.67.

 # R Markdown